CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ## 4. Configuration

-We finally have to create a new `CMSettings` document within a site or within the global "Feedback Hub" configuration folder.
+You finally have to create a new `CMSettings` document within a site or within the global "Feedback Hub" configuration folder.
 Below, you see an example configuration created for the Blueprint Site "Chef Corp.".